COMMISSIONS

 5. Painting Process

 Once the deposit is received, I begin the painting process using traditional oil painting methods.
-This stage unfolds slowly and intentionally, with the work developing through multiple layers.

-At this point, the painting will appear quite raw and unfinished.
-Color, surface quality, and subtle expression will evolve significantly as the painting develops.
-This review is meant to catch any major structural adjustments before I move into detailed work.
+Early in the process, I will send a progress photo during the “underpainting” stage to confirm the overall likeness, proportions, and composition.
+At this point, the painting will look like a monochromatic rough “sketch”.
+Color and subtle expression will evolve as the painting develops.
+This review is meant to catch any major structural adjustments before I move on to more detail.

 6. Review & Completion